 Submit to Provider Connections 2 complete copies of the following application:

-Evaluation/Assessment Portfolio Reviews are completed on a quarterly basis.
+Beginning July 1, 2013, Evaluation/Assessment Portfolio Applications are reviewed on a monthly basis.
+The applications are sent to outside review teams for peer review.
 Allow 4-6 weeks from the beginning of the review period for results.
-The following is the quarterly schedule for review of Evaluation/Assessment Portfolio Applications:

 If an applicant's Evaluation/Assessment Portfolio application is complete and the evaluations submitted are deemed as being of sufficient quality and are in the required Evaluation/Assessment Report Format as defined by the Department of Human Services, the applicant will be issued a Temporary Evaluation/Assessment credential.
 Providers will be notified of the results of the portfolio review by letter.